Young couple smiles as they sit by their sofa looking at a computer screen

 Can you apply for more than one credit card at once?

-You can apply for more than one credit card at a time.
+You can apply for multiple cards at once.
 However, it’s typically a better idea to wait between credit card applications.

 How applying for a new card affects your credit

-Multiple credit card applications at the same time can impact your credit score.
+Applying for multiple credit cards at the same time can impact your credit score.
 Since a higher credit score could help you qualify for credit cards with lower interest rates and more rewards, it may be best not to apply for multiple offers.

 Card issuers may limit how often you can open a new credit card account